samh4cks/samh4cks.github.io/_posts/2023-08-19-keeper-hackthebox.md

 ## TL:DR

-This writeup is based on [__Keeper__](https://app.hackthebox.com/machines/Keeper) which is an easy-rated machine on Hack the box.
-It was a Linux box.
-There is a Best Practical open-source ticketing system running on HTTP service.
-By using default credentials, it leads to access of Admin panel.
-Found one privileged user's password to logged in as a user via SSH.
-There is a KeePass memory dump and database file available and the KeePass is vulnerable of `CVE-2023-32784` which gaves the master password to access the database dump.
-Using the database dump, we got Putty Private Key which is converted into OpenSSH format to login as a root.
+"This write-up is based on the [__Keeper__](https://app.hackthebox.com/machines/Keeper) machine, which is an easy-rated Linux box on Hack the Box.
+The machine hosts a Best Practical open-source ticketing system accessible via an HTTP service.
+By utilizing default credentials, unauthorized access to the Admin panel was achieved.
+Additionally, a privileged user's password was discovered, allowing for user-level SSH login.

+Within the compromised environment, a memory dump and database file of KeePass were found.
+Exploiting the `CVE-2023-32784` vulnerability in KeePass provided the master password necessary to access the database dump.
+With this database dump, a Putty Private Key was extracted, subsequently converted into OpenSSH format.
+This key was then used to escalate privileges and gain root access.

 ## Scanning Network

-I started with a Nmap scan, I found ports 22, 80 as SSH, nginx respectively.
-By Nmap’s banner grabbing, we got the nginx version that is 1.18.0.
-Let’s see the Nmap result.
+I began with an Nmap scan and identified ports 22 and 80 for SSH and nginx, respectively.
+By extracting banners using Nmap, we determined that the nginx version is 1.18.0.
+Let's review the Nmap results.

 ```javascript
 Command - nmap -sV -sC -A <ip address>